 Ethereum’s slow speed of transaction and huge gas fees were the key reasons behind the creation of Ethereum Layer 2 scaling solutions.
 So how do Arbitrum, Polygon and Optimism deal with these problems?

-Arbitrum allows for 40,000 transactions per second, with gas fees ranging between $0,5-0,7 according to Layer 2 data aggregator L2 Fees.
+Arbitrum allows for 40,000 transactions per second, with gas fees ranging between 0.011$ and 0.016$, according to Bitbond.

 Check out Arbitrage Bot — a sophisticated trading platform with multi-user support and intuitive UI